-Taxable income must be computed using the method of accounting regularly used in keeping the cooperative's books and records.
-Generally, permissible methods include the cash, accrual, or any other method authorized by the Internal Revenue Code.
+Figure taxable income using the method of accounting regularly used in keeping the cooperative's books and records.
+Permissible methods include the cash, accrual, or any other method authorized by the Internal Revenue Code.
 In all cases, the method used must clearly show taxable income.